zeroc-ice/ice/cpp/install/vc80/doc/README.txt

 The Visual Basic demos are in the demovb directory.

+If you are using Visual Basic 2005 Express, you must execute a command-line tool before building any of the demos.
+Change to the demovb directory and run this command:

+..\bin\generatevb . build

 To build a Visual Basic demo, start Visual Studio 2005 and open the solution demovb\demo.sln.
 Right click on the desired demo in the Solution Explorer window and select "Build".